oktadev/okta-blog/_source/_posts/2021-11-08-k8s-api-server-oidc.md

 > Okta, Inc. is an identity and access management company providing cloud software that helps companies manage and secure user authentication into applications and for developers to build identity controls into applications, websites, web services, and devices.
 Okta is a certified OpenID Connect provider.

-Let us see how we can secure the Kubernetes API server using Okta as an OIDC provider and use RBAC to control access right from the Okta Admin Console.
-If you are using Amazon EKS, then check [this](/blog/2021/10/08/secure-access-to-aws-eks) specific tutorial for using Okta OIDC with EKS.
+Let us see how we can secure the Kubernetes API server using Okta as an OIDC provider and use RBAC to control access from the Okta Admin Console.
+If you are using Amazon EKS, then check [this](/blog/2021/10/08/secure-access-to-aws-eks) tutorial for using Okta OIDC with EKS.

 ## What you'll need to get started